maxemil/ALE-pipeline/README.md

                                         --cluster_extension '.bmge.aln.ufboot.clean.ale' \
                                         --oneline
 ```
-* this will produce a file `cluster_OG.tab` with annotation info for all clusters, a set of files for each nodes, where only those clusters are in that are present (> threshold) in that node and finally a set of files that only list gains and losses for each node pair (OBS node pairs params has to be a multiple of two).
+* this will produce a file `cluster_OG.tab` with annotation info for all clusters, a set of files for each node, where only those clusters that are present (> threshold) in that node and finally a set of files that only list gains and losses for each node pair (OBS node pairs params has to be a multiple of two).